How many North Pole Marathon races have occurred?

 The terrain will be uneven, incorporating both reasonably solid ice and loose snow.
 The snow should not be deep, but it will nevertheless be energy sapping and there can be occasional deep patches.

 What shoes should I wear when running?

-A pair of trail running shoes will work best.
-Snowshoes are not allowed as they cut the lining of tents used for refreshments and accommodation.
+A pair of trail running shoes will work best, preferably with waterproof features.
+Please note that snowshoes are not allowed during the Spring Edition to prevent damage to the lining of tents used for refreshments and accommodation.

 What clothes should I wear when running?